-Using the prior example, you can see that’s not true.
+Using the example above, you can see that’s not true.

-Each dollar you earn only affects the tax rate on additional income.
-It does not change the tax rate you pay on dollars in lower tax brackets.
+Each dollar you earn only affects the tax rate and taxes owed on additional income.
+It does not change the rate applied to dollars in lower tax brackets.

 It pays to use TaxAct as a planning tool to see how different levels of income affect your tax benefits and final tax bill.

-Use your tax rate to make better decisions
+Use the tax code to make better decisions

-For example, say you are considering working overtime and making an additional $1,000.
+Let’s say you’re considering working overtime and making an additional $1,000 in a year.

-If you know you’re in the 25% tax bracket, you’ll pay $250 in income tax on that money.
+If you know you’re in the 24 percent tax bracket, you’ll pay $240 in income tax on that extra money.

-You’ll also pay 7.65% in Social Security and Medicare employee withholding, plus any state tax and other mandatory withholding.
+You’ll also pay 7.65 percent in Social Security and Medicare employee withholding, plus any state tax and other mandatory withholding.

-Earning an additional $1,000 is a great idea, but you don’t want to be surprised when you discover that one-third or more of your pay goes to taxes.
+Earning an additional $1,000 is a great idea, but don’t be surprised when you discover that one-third or more of your pay goes to taxes.

-If you’re thinking about making cash or noncash contributions before the end of the year, knowing your tax bracket helps you determine how much your contribution will save you in taxes, assuming you are already itemizing your deductions.
+If you’re contemplating making a charitable contribution before the end of the year, knowing your tax bracket and filing status can help determine how much your contribution will save you in taxes.
+However, that’s assuming you will itemize your deductions.

-For example, if you’re in the 25% tax bracket, every $100 you contribute to charity saves you $25 in federal income taxes.
+For example, if you’re in the 22 percent tax bracket, every $100 you contribute to charity saves you $22 in federal income taxes.